HS2 Oakavee Review Observations

 There appears to be a lack of clarity around the need for High Speed (HS) rail in the UK and HS2 in particular.
-We would expect to see a 25 year rail network plan underpinned by passenger demand; air vs rail strategy; fare policies to support the environmental agenda in the UK; and the regional growth forecasts.
+We would expect to see a 25 year rail network plan underpinned by passenger demand; air vs rail strategy and regional growth forecasts.

-The strategic demand review should then drive the High Speed Rail engineering solution which can be phased over an appropriate time period, integrated with classic rail and supported by regional integrated business cases.
+The strategic demand review should then drive the HS rail engineering solution which can be phased over an appropriate time period, integrated with classic rail and supported by regional integrated business cases.

 There needs to be a far greater collaboration between all government departments (e.g. HM Treasury, DfT) together with the Mayoral Authorities, to deliver the returns and to ensure the various project costs are not managed in silos.